OZI-Project/provenance/README.md

 ## Inputs

-No action inputs but expects an artifact with a directory ``dist/`` containing the subjects to attest provenance of.
+Expects an artifact with a directory ``dist/`` containing the subjects to attest provenance of.

+* release-tag - release tag to upload provenance to (required)

 ## Permissions